 Davenport Resources Limited (ASX: DAV) through its wholly owned German subsidiary, East Exploration GmbH, holds potash project licences in Germany’s South Harz potash district.

-The project comprises two exploration licenses covering a total area of approximately 457km2.
-The Küllstedt license covering an area of 241km2, was granted on the 12 Jan 2015.
-The Gräfentonna license covers an area of 216km2 was also granted on the 12 Jan 2015.
-Under the German Mining Law the exploration licenses are granted for a term of five years with an option to renew for a further three years.
+The project comprises two exploration licenses and three mining licences covering a total area of approximately 659km 2 .
+The Küllstedt licence and Gräfentonna exploration licences were granted on the 12 Jan 2015.
+Under the German Mining Law the exploration licences are granted for a term of five years with an option to renew for a further three years.
+The mining licences purchased from German governmnent agency BVVG are perpetual and have historic resources from the when they were part of the former German Democratic Republic potash production and exploration assets.